adrianocansian/DNS-Eyes-for-macOS/README.md

-# DNS Changer Eye - macOS Sequoia Edition
+# DNS Changer Eye - macOS Edition

 A fully automated and comprehensive solution for continuous DNS server rotation on macOS Sequoia.
 Designed with a strong emphasis on privacy, security, and user convenience.